Jersey Opera House: History

 Jersey's previous main theatre, the Theatre Royal in Royal Crescent, Saint Helier, burnt down on 31 July 1863.
 It took two years for a new theatre to be built: Henry Cornwall opened the Royal Amphitheatre in Gloucester Street on 17 April 1865.
 This theatre was sold to Wybert Rousby in 1869, and became known as the Theatre Royal, and later as the Theatre Royal and Opera House.

 The Theatre Royal and Opera House was described in the Royal Almanac for 1890: "Its outside appearance has nothing specially attractive, but the interior is effectively decorated and decidedly comfortable (...)
 Open at frequent intervals throughout the year for the production of London and Parisian successes in comedy, drama, farce; also grand and comic opera rendered by specially organized companies."
-In the 1880s and 1890s prices were as follows: stalls seating for 2 shillings; dress circle seating for 3 shillings; pit seating for 1 shilling; gallery seating for 6 pence.
+In the 1880s and 1890s, prices were as follows: stalls seating for 2 shillings; dress circle seating for 3 shillings; pit seating for 1 shilling; gallery seating for 6 pence.

 The theatre hosted a number of notable events.
-On 29 October 1885 the unveiling of the Don Monument in The Parade was the occasion for a gala performance.
-In April 1891 Lillie Langtry made her first appearance in a Jersey theatre at the Theatre Royal, followed by her attendance in September 1898 of a performance of R. C. Carton's "Lord and Lady Algy".
-A stage play of "The Battle of Jersey" was presented on 8 March 1899, with Wybert Rousby himself as Major Peirson, concluding with a tableau reenactment of Copley's "The Death of Major Peirson" on stage.
-The Theatre Royal hosted circus performances for which the seats were moved from the auditorium onto the stage to permit the circus acts to perform in the body of the theatre.
+On 29 October 1885, the unveiling of the Don Monument in The Parade was the occasion for a gala performance.
+In April 1891, Lillie Langtry made her first appearance in a Jersey theatre at the Theatre Royal, followed by her attendance in September 1898 of a performance of R. C. Carton's Lord and Lady Algy.
+A stage play, The Battle of Jersey (based on the historic events) was presented on 8 March 1899, with Wybert Rousby himself as Major Peirson, concluding with a tableau reenactment of Copley's The Death of Major Peirson on stage.
+The Theatre Royal hosted circus performances, for which the seats were moved from the auditorium onto the stage to permit the circus acts to perform in the body of the theatre.

 Wybert Rousby sold the theatre to Sidney Cooper in 1898.
-Fire broke out in the night of 29 March 1899; flames were spotted at 2.30am.
-Police, firemen, a detachment of troops, and the actors then performing "Red Riding Hood", turned out to battle the fire, but at 3.10 am the roof crashed down, destroying the building.
+Fire broke out on the night of 29 March 1899; flames were spotted at 2.30am.
+Police, firemen, a detachment of troops, and the actors then performing Red Riding Hood turned out to battle the fire, but at 3.10 am the roof crashed down, destroying the building.
 Neighbouring properties were also damaged.

 The Channel Islands Entertainment Co.
 Ltd. built a new theatre on the ruins of the Theatre Royal and Opera House.
-The Opera House was opened by Lillie Langtry on 9 July 1900, who performed in the first play produced in the new premises, "The Degenerates".
+The Opera House was opened by Lillie Langtry on 9 July 1900, who performed in the first play produced on the new premises, The Degenerates.
 The new building was modern and spacious compared to its predecessor.
 The stage was 40 feet deep and 60 feet broad with overhead room of 54 feet, capable of receiving scenery from Drury Lane, London.
-There were two boxes, one on each side of the stage, level with the dress circle: on the right "The Governor's Box" and on the left "The Bailiff's Box".
+There were two boxes, one on each side of the stage, level with the dress circle: on the right, "The Governor's Box" and on the left, "The Bailiff's Box".